Final Public Meeting!

 Millcroft Greens’ application to introduce residential development to the existing Millcroft golf course was considered complete by the City on December 18, 2020 and is now in the process of a formal review.
 The City planners will consider many factors in reviewing the application, including residents’ opinions – which do matter.

-The City has set a deadline of Wednesday, January 27, 2021 for the receipt of resident feedback.
 We encourage each of you to please write a letter to City staff detailing precisely why you oppose this development and the ways in which it will detrimentally impact the Millcroft we all know and love.
 Your letters need not be technical or reflect any particular expertise – they simply need to be genuine.
 The planner assigned to the application is Rebecca Lau.

 To begin writing your email to the city, click on the button below.